menu

 Post-Industrial Recycling Benefits

-The environmental benefits of post-industrial recycling are profound.
+The environmental benefits of post-industrial recycled content are profound.
 By diverting waste from landfills, it significantly reduces the demand for virgin resources, leading to lower energy consumption and greenhouse gas emissions.
 Economically, it allows businesses to minimize waste disposal costs and recover value from their by-products, enhancing overall efficiency and sustainability.
 Also, the plastic recovered from Post-Industrial Recycling has never been in the consumer’s hands.
 That means a better quality and almost no contaminants.

 Post-Industrial, Post-Consumer And In-Process Recycled Materials.
 Courtesy Of Kraiburg.